stevenjdavid/Mass-Messaging-Platform/README.md

 The project is hosted on Heroku and uses the following resources:

-> Twilio, Redis, Postgres, Celery, Flask, Jinja2, Flask-SQLAlchemy,
+> Twilio, Redis, Postgres, Celery, Flask, Jinja2, Flask-SQLAlchemy

 **Language Used**: Python